Building trust before asking for commitment

 Users didn't understand the significance of their exposed data

-Users saw their exposed data in scan results but didn't understand what it meant.
-The original messaging focused on product features rather than user impact.
-Product capabilities overshadowed personal consequences.
+Users saw their exposed data in scan results, but didn't understand what it meant.
+The original messaging focused on product features (monthly scans, automatic removals) rather than user impact.
+The way we described the product hid the personal consequences.

 Participants could see their information was "found" on people-finder sites, but the significance didn't register.
 Without understanding the threat, they had no motivation to upgrade.